Volkswagen Fox: CrossFox/Fox Xtreme

-The Volkswagen Fox Xtreme is a mini SUV version which sets it apart from the standard Fox.
-Before 2018 it was known as the CrossFox.
+The Volkswagen Fox Xtreme is an adventure version which sets it apart from the standard Fox.
+Before 2017 it was known as the CrossFox.
 As is the case for other similar models, it is available only with front-wheel drive.

-It is produced in Brazil and sold in Latin American markets; there were plans to export it to European markets to compete in the expanding mini SUV market (see Ford EcoSport and Fiat Idea Adventure).
+It is produced in Brazil and sold in Latin American markets; there were plans to export it to European markets to compete in the adventure hatchbacks market (see Toyota Etios Cross and Dacia Sandero Stepway) and Hyundai HB20X.

 This version contains mixed-use tires and a suspension raised slightly beyond a spare tire on the outside of the trunk.

 Suran

 A mini MPV/station wagon version of the Fox was presented in April 2006.
-It is named Suran in Argentina and Uruguay, SpaceFox in Brazil and Peru, SportVan in Mexico and Fox Plus in Algeria.
+It is named Suran in Argentina, Chile, Egypt, and Uruguay, SpaceFox in Brazil, Ecuador, Bolivia and Peru, SportVan in Mexico and Fox Plus in Algeria.
 It is built in General Pacheco, Argentina.

 Because of its 360 mm-extended tail (4,165 mm vs. 3,805 mm), it has a larger boot and more rear leg room than the hatchback versions.
 Its main competitors are the Peugeot 206 SW and Fiat Palio Weekend.

 The initial version has the same wheelbase of 2645 mm, a length of 4165 mm, a width of 1655 mm and a height of 1545 mm.
 It uses the 1.6-litre engine, with power output levels ranging between 98 and 103 PS, depending on the fuel version (petrol or blend of ethanol and petrol).

-In 2010 and 2014, it was facelifted, gaining slightly enlarged dimensions: 4180 mm in length, 1660 mm in width and 1576 mm in height.
-It was discontinued in 2019.
+In 2010 and 2015, it was facelifted, gaining slightly enlarged dimensions: 4180 mm in length, 1660 mm in width and 1576 mm in height.
+It was discontinued at the beginning of 2019.

 Safety

-The Suran in its most basic Latin American configuration with 2 airbags and no ESC received 3 stars for adult occupants and 3 stars for infants from Latin NCAP in 2019 (one level above from 2010-2015).
+The Suran in its most basic Latin American market configuration with 2 airbags and no ESC received 3 stars for adult occupants and 3 stars for infants from Latin NCAP 2.0 in 2019.